ssiddhantsharma/RFdiffusion_to_Genie2_Convertor/README.md

 # RFDiffusion to Genie2 Converter

 A Python tool to convert RFDiffusion-style motif specifications to [Genie2](https://github.com/aqlaboratory/genie2) format for protein design.
-This tool is particularly useful for preparing input files for both Genie2's motif scaffolding and [SALAD's](https://github.com/mjendrusch/salad) multi-motif scaffolding and heterodimer design.
+This tool is particularly useful for preparing input files for both Genie2's motif scaffolding and [SALAD's](https://github.com/mjendrusch/salad) multi-motif scaffolding.

 ## Installation